See the list of Frequently Asked Questions listed below.

 Chiropractors are highly educated and extensively trained to assess, diagnosis, treat and prevent conditions disorders of the spine, joints, muscle and nervous systems.
 These disorders may include back pain, neck pain, headaches, referring pain in your arms and legs, etc.

-Many patients seek chiropractic treatment for wellness care.
-Others, like seniors, find that treatment helps them to maintain mobility and good range of motion.
+Many patients including, seniors, find that treatment helps them to maintain mobility and good range of motion.
 Pain should never become a way of life, especially when there is qualified help available.

 There are many reasons to seek chiropractic care: Work, accidents, sports injuries, household chores, even the stress of daily living can cause painful joint and spinal problems.
 Even if you do not have painful symptoms, chiropractic care can help you maintain healthy spine and joint function.